keboola/developers-docs/integrate/storage/api/import-export.md

 {% endhighlight %}

 #### Upload Files Using HTTP

+Please note this type of file upload is not supported for the `eu-central-1` and `ap-northeast-2` regions.
+We generally recommend using the approach with the [federationToken token](#manually-uploading-a-file) as it is more reliable and universal.

 In case you need to avoid using an S3 client, it is also possible to upload the files by a simple HTTP request.
 To do so, create a new file, but set the `federationToken` to false: